kimkimtravel/interviews/cta.md

 You can keep everything in 1 file, just be clear what belongs where.

-Feel free to supplement certain areas with pseudocode/comments, but use your judgement on where it's unnecessary to see the level of detail in the design review, and where it's a bit "hand-wavy" to skip important details.
+Feel free to supplement certain areas with pseudocode/comments, but use your judgement on where it's unnecessary to see the level of detail in the design review, and where it's a bit too "hand-wavy" and skipping over important details.

 ## Spec
 ### Jira Story